AlanKellyEire/ESXI-Provisioning/README.md

 2. Make the script executable. e.g `chmod u+rx this-script.sh`.

-3.  change directory to the directory of your datastore where the VM is located. `cd /vmfs/volumes/datastore1/VM-TO-THIN`.
+3.  change directory to the directory on your datastore where the VM is located. `cd /vmfs/volumes/datastore1/VM-TO-THIN`.

 4. Run the script and pass the VM name as an argument `./this-script.sh VM-TO-THIN`